 username@gcelab:~$ sudo mount -o discard,defaults \ /dev/disk/by-id/scsi-0Google_PersistentDisk_persistent-disk-1 \ /mnt/mydisk

 The disk will not be remounted if your virtual machine restarts.
 To make sure the disk is remounted on restart, you'll need to add an entry into

 /etc/fstab.
-Add below the line that starts with "UUID=..."
+Add below the line that starts with "UUID=...".
+You'll need to sudo to root to do this.
 An example is provided below:

 Google Compute Engine can also attach local SSDs.
 Local SSDs are physically attached to the server hosting the virtual machine instance to which they are mounted.
 This tight coupling offers superior performance, with very high input/output operations per second (IOPS) and very low latency compared to persistent disks.

 These performance gains require certain trade-offs in availability, durability, and flexibility.
 Because of these trade-offs, local SSD storage is not automatically replicated and all data can be lost in the event of a host error or a user configuration error that makes the disk unreachable.
 Users must take extra precautions to backup their data.

 This lab does not cover local SSDs.
 To maximize the local SSD performance, you'll need to use a special Linux image that supports NVMe.
 You can learn more about local SSDs in the Local SSD documentation.